ORIGIN OF CINCO DE MAYO CELEBRATION: CALIFORNIA'S PRECIOUS METAL MINERS

 The Cinco de Mayo 'celebration' (as opposed to the Battle of Puebla on May 5, 1862) is a uniquely American occassion with an origin that isn't Mexican at all.
 It all began in California when Mexican descent miners heard about the lesser-equipped Mexican army's defeat of the invading French military of Napolean III.

-California's 'native' Mexicans were happy with the news in that California was a free state; while France was planning to help the slave owning Confederates with their war against the Union.
-In the 1960s, Cinco de Mayo was reinvigorated by Chicano activists as an expression of their Mexican American cultural pride.
+California's 'native' Mexicans were happy with this news of California remaining a free state; as France was planning to help the slave owning Confederates with their war against the Union.
+In the 1960s, Cinco de Mayo was reinvigorated by Chicano activists as an expression of their Mexican American cultural heritage.